alexisInSAR/EZ-InSAR/EZINSAR_BIN/docs/installation_instructions_mamba.md

 ```
 Once it's all good, "Esc", ":", "w", "q", "Enter".
 You should be back in the terminal.

+### Run Matlab

-11. Run MATLAB from the terminal.
+Run MATLAB from the terminal.
 Type:
 ```
 matlab
 ```